Workday/canvas-kit/modules/_labs/slider/react/README.md

 #### `max: number`

-> Max number for the slider
+> Max number for the slider.

 ---

 #### `min: number`

-> Min number for the slider
+> Min number for the slider.

 ---

 #### `startValue: number`

-> The starting value for the slider
+> The starting value for the slider.

 ---